Discover common AWS library vulnerabilities and practical steps to keep your SDKs, apps, and cloud infrastructure secure.

 Think of AWS SDKs as toolkits.
 They let you interact with AWS services without writing raw API calls.
 You call a method in Python or JavaScript, and the SDK takes care of the rest.
 It’s convenient, and it’s why nearly every AWS-powered app relies on them.

 But convenience has a trade-off.
 If you’re running old versions, stuffing keys into your code, or not paying attention to dependencies, you’re creating cracks in the system.
-And cracks don’t stay small for long in the cloud.
+And cracks don’t stay small for long in the cloud, especially when basic website security best practices are ignored.

 Where Things Usually Go Wrong